 On the other hand, a number of studies suggest that eating certain foods may improve cold and flu symptoms.

-Finally, ensure that you are eating plenty of nutrient-dense, whole foods.
+Instead, ensure that you are eating plenty of foods high in vitamin C as well as other nutrient-dense whole foods.